25 Items I Can’t Homeschool Without

 • Audio recording - record yourself reading stories so they can go back and read along independently.
 Or record your kid reading.

-• Look up random info during school day - videos, definitions, pictures
+• Look up random info during school day - videos, definitions, pictures.
+It’s my go-to dictionary and encyclopedia.

 Need I explain?
 I love how easy glue sticks are - BUTTTTT….my kids leave the tops off all the time and they dry up.
 So, they are NOT very economical in the long run.